VanuatuN/MM/README.md

 ## Classification report

 Rememer we dropped the class '0', based on these preliminary data analysis on the raw dataset as well as other sparsely covered with data classes. <br>
-The modified dataset is then standardized, fitted, transformed and a binary classification is performed on it using the Random Forest classifier.
-We consider only the output of the model which predicts the presence of pine species, to help the next multivariate classification and improve the accuracy score of the prediction. <br>
+The modified dataset is then standardized, fitted, transformed tested with different classification methods. <br>

 Figure 8.
 Performance of the different methods for classification of the